 Weight Loss Can Help Fertility

-You may be asking yourself: “Is bariatric surgery before pregnancy counterproductive?”.
-It sounds reasonable enough but it may be just the opposite!
-Considering that conditions such as PCOS are often triggered by obesity, it makes sense (and has been statistically confirmed) that losing weight improves this and other conditions.
-A recent study related to bariatric surgery highlighted that some patients involved in the study showed decreased insulin resistance, regularity of menstrual cycles, and normalcy in the size of their ovaries (PCOS enlarges the ovaries).
-After having bariatric surgery and reducing their BMI, some women who had a history of fertility issues related to their weight began to ovulate on a regular schedule.
+Are you wondering if bariatric surgery before pregnancy is counterproductive?
+Surprisingly, it may be just the opposite!
+In fact, considering that conditions such as PCOS are often triggered by obesity, it makes sense (and has been statistically confirmed) that losing weight improves this and other conditions.
+Moreover, a recent study related to bariatric surgery highlighted that some patients involved in the study showed decreased insulin resistance, regularity of menstrual cycles, and normalcy in the size of their ovaries (PCOS enlarges the ovaries).
+As a result, after having bariatric surgery and reducing their BMI, some women who had a history of fertility issues related to their weight began to ovulate on a regular schedule.

 Can You Get Gastric Sleeve Surgery Before Pregnancy?